Tomographic beta-gamma spectroscopy of nuclear beta decay: Pb data and fitted BRs

-The fit results are cross-validated with alternative fit strategies.
-We have performed a fit with the SS spectrum only, and the results are consistent with the values shown above.
-Background contributes insignificantly to the spectra in Fig.~\ref{fig:fitted_output}.
-The total counts of material $\gamma$s, $^{136}$Xe, $^{133}$Xe, and $^{212}$Pb are about $(7.0 \pm 1.4)$\% of the $^{214}$Pb events.
-No significant differences are observed if we fix the background contribution from detector materials, the energy resolution, or the energy offset to the input value.
+The results are cross-validated using alternative fit strategies.
+A fit using the SS spectrum alone produces consistent results.
+Background contributions to the spectra in Fig.~\ref{fig:fitted_output} are negligible: the total counts from material $\gamma$s, $^{136}$Xe, $^{133}$Xe, and $^{212}$Pb constitute only $(7.0 \pm 0.3)\%$ of the $^{214}$Pb events.
+No significant changes are observed when fixing background contributions, energy resolution, or energy offset to their nominal values.